-The Career Girls 2023 C-Suite Virtual Camp is an opportunity for girls to learn what it means to be a C-Suite executive.
-The camp features women role models from various leadership positions to help guide girls on how they pave their own way into the C-Suite.
-Girls will explore the roles and responsibilities in the C-Suite, the impact the roles have on a company, and the skills needed to succeed in the C-Suite.
-Campers will participate in a mock coaching session focused on how to lead a business and learn how to identify the needs of a company, how to fund a business and build a successful team.
+The Career Girls 2023 C-Suite Virtual Camp gave girls the opportunity to learn what it means to be a C-Suite executive.
+The camp featured women role models from various leadership positions to help guide girls on how they pave their own way into the C-Suite.
+Girls explored the roles and responsibilities in the C-Suite, the impact the roles have on a company, and the skills needed to succeed in the C-Suite.
+They participated in a mock coaching session focused on how to lead a business and learned how to identify the needs of a company, how to fund a business, and build a successful team.

 President, CFO, and Principal

 Alyce has been President of Carpenter/Robbins Commercial Real Estate, Inc. since 2014 and has been with the firm since 2004.
 Alyce has a background in finance and serves as the firm’s Chief Financial Officer.
 During her twenty-five years in the industry, she has held executive positions with some of the country’s leading commercial real estate firms, Grubb & Ellis and CB Richard Ellis.

 Under her leadership, the firm has continued to represent the US Department of Veterans Affairs nationally and the General Services Administration in 18 Western States, as well as a select array of local government and corporate entities in California.
 During her tenure, Alyce has been part of the strategic planning team shaping Carpenter/Robbins’ unique approach to centralized service delivery.

 Alyce is a graduate of the University of Michigan with a Bachelor of Arts degree in Economics.